mboeh/rmqdriver/README.md

 # amqptap

 Interactive tool for watching messages on RabbitMQ.
+Under development, partly as a learning project.